-We investigate whether the principals are properly licensed.
+- Investigate whether the principals are properly licensed.
 For example, if the principals that are required to be registered have certain criminal convictions, the license may be revoked.

-We take civil action against the HOA management company if necessary.
+- Take civil action against the HOA management company if necessary.

 No. 4: Determine if the Board Met its Fiduciary Duties

-Each board member has the following duties:
+Each board member has the duty to act:

-A HOA director’s liability may be reduced if the homeowners waive the right to recover against the directors in the bylaws.
+An HOA director’s liability may be reduced if the homeowners waive the right to recover against the directors in the bylaws.
 Nevertheless, certain claims against the director will never be eliminated.

-Unlawful Loans to the Director
+- Unlawful Loans to the Director

-Breach of the Director’s Duty of Loyalty
+- Breach of the Director’s Duty of Loyalty

-Acts or Omissions not in Good Faith
+- Acts or Omissions not in Good Faith

-A Knowing Violation of Law
+- A Knowing Violation of Law

-No. 5: Defenses to Attacks from HOAs
+No. 5: Defenses Against HOA Attacks